 The Dyalog for UNIX UI Guide and the Dyalog for Raspberry Pi User Guide are also non-Windows specific.
-Users should also review the Dyalog Version 16.0 Release Notes and the file dyalog_readme.htm.
-All of these files and the other Dyalogsupplied documentation can be found in the directory \$DYALOG/help, and are available online at http://docs.dyalog.com/16.0. http://help.dyalog.com/16.0 contains an online help system for the Dyalog APL documentation.
+Users should also review the Dyalog Version 18.0 Release Notes and the file dyalog_readme.htm.
+All of these files and the other Dyalog-supplied documentation can be found in the directory \$DYALOG/help, and are available online at https://docs.dyalog.com/18.0. contains an online help system for the Dyalog APL documentation.
 These websites are updated from time to time, and have the latest revisions of the documentation.

-Version 16.0 supports RIDE, the Dyalog Remote IDE, versions 3 or 4.
+Version 18.0 supports RIDE, the Dyalog Remote IDE, versions 3 or 4.
 RIDE 3 is available for Windows and macOS (it is the default interface on macOS), and RIDE D4 is available on Windows, Linux, macOS and Raspberry Pi; over time Dyalog intends to make RIDE the default interface under windows managers on all platforms.
 For more information about RIDE, see the RIDE User Guide for more information.